crystal-ameba/crystal-ameba.github.io/source/_posts/internals.md

 }
 ```

-Congratulations, we successfully made static analysis of our source code.
+Congratulations, we successfully analyzed our source code and reported an issue.

 ## Wrap-up